bminer/node-blade/README.md

 	- `templateNamespace` - the name of the reserved variable in the view (defaults to two underscores: __).
 Other reserved names are [listed here](#variable-names-to-avoid)
+	- `basedir` - the base directory where Blade templates are located.
+This option is primarily used by the Blade middleware to allow the Blade runtime to properly load file includes.
 - `cb` is a function of the form: `cb(err, tmpl)` where `err` contains any parse or compile errors and `tmpl` is the compiled template.
 	If an error occurs, `err` may contain the following properties: